 So many Virginians live in older drafty homes where comfort, indoor air quality, and energy bills are an issue.
-Many folks in Richmond City could definitely use some weatherizing.
-Just about all of the old fan homes are very drafty and uncomfortable with energy bills through the roof.
-Even those beautiful old brick buildings with magnificent architecture along Monument Avenue have these issues.
+Many folks in the New River Valley could definitely use some weatherizing.
+Just about all older homes are very drafty and uncomfortable with energy bills through the roof.
 I’ve found that many people who live in the higher price-range homes care more about comfort than high bills.
 But few in this category seek out the right source for evaluating and fixing their issues.
-Not only can the comfort issue be resolved, the price for work can pay for itself with a very short return on investment.
+Not only can the comfort issue be resolved, but the price for work can also pay for itself with a very short return on investment.

 Wikipedia states that “[w]eatherization (American English) or weatherproofing (British English) is the practice of protecting a building and its interior from the elements, particularly from sunlight, precipitation, and wind, and of modifying a building to reduce energy consumption and optimize energy efficiency.”
 That’s a pretty accurate definition.
 But which companies will perform the work?
 You don’t find countless “weatherization” companies online.
 It is often the insulation companies who get called.

 There are countless strategies offered by so many companies that relate to home energy efficiency.
 You may have an insulation company out to provide an estimate, and they want to blow fiberglass insulation in your attic and/or install fiberglass batts in your crawlspace.
 Sure, more insulation is great, but if proper air sealing techniques are overlooked prior to installing the fiberglass- then you aren’t getting your money’s worth.
 And most insulation companies don’t understand that a lot of homes lose half of their leaks to voids in the building thermal envelope.
 And fiberglass insulation does not seal leaks.
-If you live on Monument or Park Avenue, your home is probably balloon-framed.
+If you live in an older home, your home may be balloon-framed.
 If this is the case, your exterior walls are dumping out your heat all winter long.
 And your walls feel cold to the touch, really cold.
 Installing insulation will not remedy this issue.
 And any building scientist will tell you that the fastest return on investment is air sealing.